kartik-venugopal/aural-player/README.md

 - Extensive set of keyboard shortcuts and menu items for quick and convenient access to functionality
 - Numerous preferences to allow user to highly customize functionality (e.g. seek/volume/pan increment, enabling/disabling and mouse sensitivity for gestures, configurable window layout and snapping behavior, remembered/default playlist on startup, etc.)

+### Planned updates

+- A new Master effects unit that lets the user enable/disable all effects units from one place and capture all effects settings in one single master preset (that can be applied later)
+- Ability to save track segment loops (similar to bookmarks)
+- A new "floating" miniature player view that stays on top and can be used when working on other apps and Aural Player is intended to be kept in the background
+- A new editor window to manage effects presets
+- The option to remember sound settings for a particular song and apply them automatically whenever that song is played
+- New color schemes

 ### Recent updates

 - **9/28/2018: New release:** Bug fix - On High Sierra systems, app crashed at the completion of an iteration of a playback loop.
 This issue has been fixed.